How to Cook Halloumi?

 Frying is the most common and easy way to cook halloumi.
 Follow these steps and learn how to cook halloumi by frying.

-Notice their colour change because their colour corresponds to the colour of the bottom part of cheese slices.
-When they turn golden brown it means your bottom side of the cheese is done and it is time to flip over.
+Notice their colour change because their colour corresponds to the colour of the bottom part of the cheese slices.
+When they turn golden brown, it means your bottom side of the cheese is done, and it is time to flip over.
 You should move around your cheese slices in the pan so that it gets cooked evenly.

 How to Cook Halloumi by Baking Method?

-Halloumi cheese tastes good when baked too.
-Follow these steps and get to know how to cook halloumi cheese by baking.
+Halloumi cheese tastes good when baked, too.
+Follow these steps and learn how to cook halloumi cheese by baking.

-2. Put slices of halloumi into a baking dish and drizzle little olive oil all over and sprinkle herbs or spices.
+- Put slices of halloumi into a baking dish, drizzle a little olive oil all over, and sprinkle herbs or spices.

-3. Bake for 10-15 minutes at 200 degrees Celsius/fan or 180 degrees/gas in a medium heated oven until cheese softens.
+- Bake for 10-15 minutes at 200 degrees Celsius/fan or 180 degrees/gas in a medium-heated oven until cheese softens.

-4. While baking halloumi, cheese soaks up all the flavour, hence you can add an extra twist to your dish by adding these.
+- While baking halloumi, cheese soaks up all the flavour.
+Hence you can add an extra twist to your dish by adding these.

 How to Cook Halloumi by Grilling Method?

 Grilled halloumi is too yummy.
 You can marinate your halloumi before cooking for about 15 minutes.
-This will spice up your cheese and flavours will seep in deep through them.
+This will spice up your cheese, and flavours will seep deep through them.
 Here are some marinades you can try –

-2. Basil mint mix- blend mint leaves, chopped basil, and olive oil and pulse to have a pesto-like sauce.
+- Basil mint mix- blend mint leaves, chopped basil, and olive oil and pulse for a pesto-like sauce.

 Follow these steps and learn how to cook halloumi by grilling:

-You can cook halloumi in an air fryer and can make halloumi fries with an air fryer too.
-It is an easier, cleaner, and healthier way of course since you are using far less oil than you traditionally use frying halloumi.
+You can cook halloumi in an air fryer and make halloumi fries with an air fryer, too.
+It is a more accessible, cleaner, and healthier way of course, since you are using far less oil than you traditionally use frying halloumi.

-Follow these easy steps and learn how to cook halloumi in a quick and healthy way:
+Follow these easy steps and learn how to cook halloumi quickly and healthily:

-1. Brush the slices of halloumi slightly with olive oil and air fry them for 5-7 minutes on each side or till it is crisp golden brown.
+- Brush the slices of halloumi slightly with olive oil and air fry them for 5-7 minutes on each side or till they are crisp golden brown.

-2. Different air fryers have slightly different rates of cooking, so take account of that.
+2. Different air fryers have slightly different cooking rates, so take account of that.

 Some Tips on How to Cook Halloumi Perfectly

-Cooking halloumi seems easy but to get that perfectly soft, squidgy middle with the crisp exterior layer is a little tricky.
+Cooking halloumi seems easy, but getting that perfectly soft, squidgy middle with the crisp exterior layer is tricky.

 Here are some tips on how to cook halloumi perfectly:

-2. Oil should be well warmed– if you are using olive oil to fry halloumi, let the oil warm up till it starts shimmering.
-When you put your halloumi cheese in this warm oil, it will crisp well from the outside.
+- Oil should be well warmed– if you use olive oil to fry halloumi, let the oil warm up until it shatters.
+When you put your halloumi cheese in this warm oil, it will crisp nicely from the outside.

-3. The thickness of slices– slices of halloumi should be a bit thicker, approximately 1-2 cm thick slices because very thin slices become a bit harder.
+- The thickness of slices– slices of halloumi should be a bit thicker, approximately 1-2 cm thick because very thin slices become harder.

-4. Do not overcook– overcooking may dry up all of its inside juice and make it harder.
-Cooking halloumi approximately for 2 minutes on each side is quite good.
+- Do not overcook– overcooking may dry up all of its inside juice and make it more complicated.
+Cooking halloumi for approximately 2 minutes on each side is quite good.

-5. Serve immediately– enjoy your halloumi fries while it is warm and soft within 5 minutes of cooking.
-It becomes rubbery and chewy when cools down.
+- Serve immediately– enjoy your halloumi fries while they are warm and soft within 5 minutes of cooking.
+It becomes rubbery and chewy when it cools down.

 Things to Keep in Mind While Cooking

-• Vegetables take a longer time to cook, so if you are grilling your halloumi with them, first, start cooking with vegetables.
+- Vegetables take longer to cook, so if you are grilling your halloumi with them, start cooking with vegetables.

-• Do not put halloumi cheese and meat together on a skewer because meat takes a much longer time to cook.
+- Do not put halloumi cheese and meat together on a skewer because meat takes much longer.

-• Olive oil will help in preventing the sticking of cheese to the grill.
-Just brush little oil on both sides of the slice using the basting brush.
+- Olive oil will help prevent cheese from sticking to the grill.
+Just brush a little oil on both sides of the slice using the basting brush.

-• Since cheese cooks it sizzles and may splatter oil, so use a splatter guard on the pan while cooking halloumi for your safety.
+- Since cheese cooks, it sizzles and may splatter oil.
+For your safety, use a splatter guard on the pan while cooking halloumi.

-• You should pat dry your halloumi cheese with a paper towel to remove the excess brine on it.
+- It would be best to pat dry your halloumi cheese with a paper towel to remove the excess brine it.
 This will help in getting a good golden crust.

-• If you prefer a less salty flavour then either soak your cheese in cold water for 5 minutes and then pat dry it before use or simmer in hot water for 5 minutes and let it cool down before use because the cheese will soften too.
+- If you prefer a less salty flavour, either soak your cheese in cold water for 5 minutes and then pat dry it before use or simmer in hot water for 5 minutes and let it cool down before use because the cheese will soften too.

-• You can soften your halloumi by boiling it in water for 10 minutes before cooking and you will get soft squidgy middle.
+- You can soften your halloumi by boiling it in water for 10 minutes before cooking, and you will get a soft, squidgy middle.

 Can you Reheat Halloumi Leftovers?

-If you have left with leftovers cooked halloumi, try cutting them into small cubes and use them in salad and eat cold.
+If you have left with leftover cooked halloumi, try cutting them into small cubes and using them in salad and eating cold.

 Ways to Serve Halloumi Cheese